cbeams/spring-framework-2.5.x/readme.txt

 required for building the framework; for the full build including all aspects, AspectJ is required as well.
 J2EE 1.2 (Servlet 2.2, JSP 1.1) is sufficient when not using Spring's JSP tag libraries or the EJB support.

-Integration is provided with Log4J 1.2, CGLIB 2.1, Jakarta Commons Attributes 2.1/2.2, JMX 1.0/1.2,
+Integration is provided with Log4J 1.2, CGLIB 2.1, Jakarta Commons Attributes 2.1/2.2, AspectJ 5, JMX 1.0/1.2,
 JCA 1.0, Hibernate 2.1/3.0/3.1/3.2, TopLink 9.0.4/10.1.3, JDO 1.0/2.0, JPA 1.0, iBATIS SQL Maps 2.1/2.2,
 Caucho's Hessian & Burlap 2.1/3.0, JAX-RPC 1.1, Quartz 1.5, EHCache 1.1, JSTL 1.0, Velocity 1.4,
 FreeMarker 2.3, JasperReports 1.2, Struts/Tiles 1.1/1.2, JSF 1.1/1.2, Jakarta Commons FileUpload 1.1, etc.

-Release contents:
+Basic release contents (~ 10 MB):
+* "dist" contains the Spring distribution jar files, as well as a zip of all Java source files
+* "docs" contains the Spring reference documentation as a PDF file

+Contents of the "-with-dependencies" distribution (~ 57 MB):
+* "dist" contains the Spring distribution jar files, as well as a zip of all Java source files
+* "docs" contains the Spring reference documentation in PDF and HTML format, as well as the complete API javadocs
+* "lib" contains all third-party libraries needed for building the framework and/or running the samples
-* "src" contains the Java source files for the framework
+* "src" contains the general Java source files for the framework
+* "mock" contains the general Java source files for Spring's mock and test classes
-* "test" contains the Java source files for Spring's test suite
+* "test" contains the general Java source files for Spring's test suite
+* "tiger/src" contains the JDK-1.5-specific Java source files for the framework
-* "dist" contains various Spring distribution jar files
+* "tiger/test" contains the JDK-1.5-specific Java source files for Spring's test suite
-* "lib" contains all third-party libraries needed for running the samples and/or building the framework
+* "aspectj/src" contains the AspectJ-specific source files for the framework
-* "docs" contains general documentation and API javadocs
+* "aspectj/test" contains the AspectJ-specific source files for Spring's test suite
-* "samples" contains demo applications and skeletons
+* "samples" contains various demo applications and showcases

 The "lib" directory is just included in the "-with-dependencies" download.
 Make sure to download this full distribution ZIP file if you want to run the sample applications and/or build the framework yourself.